Verbs are made singular or plural by reference to their subject, so the subject must be properly identified.

 2. Does the subject of the verb have a singular or a plural form?
 This question is important because the rule is that a singular subject must have a singular verb and a plural subject a plural verb.

 Advanced learners of English tend to know point 1 (except with verbs in the “subjunctive” form – see 88.
-Exotic Grammar Structures 1, point #6), but they can struggle with 2.
+Exotic Grammar Structures 1, #6 and 118.
+Problems with Conditional “if”, #6), but they can struggle with 2.
 This post therefore offers guidance with 2.
 It focuses on two separate problems – recognising the subject of a verb, and recognising whether that subject is singular or plural.

 RECOGNISING THE SUBJECT OF A VERB